pfaivre/dotfiles/README.md

 There is only 2 things to edit to make this yours:
 * Put your dot files and folders in the "home" folder.
-* In pre_intall.sh, write the commands to execute before installing the dofiles.
-Or leave it empty.
+* Optionally, write in pre_intall.sh the commands to execute before installing the dotfiles.

 Finally execute the set up script:
 ```sh